How to View & Mount Hidden Partitions in Mac OS X with Debug Menu in Disk Utility

 Going back to the Finder, you’ll now find the hidden partition is now visible as any other drive, and it will even appear on the Desktop if you have icons shown there.
 Be aware that if you start moving or deleting files on crucial partitions like Recovery HD, they very well may not work when you need them to.

 It’s really not recommended without a compelling reason (like downgrading to 10.6), but you can delete “Recovery HD” using this method to make the drive visible.
+That may be necessary if you’re planning on undoing a dual boot between Snow Leopard 10.6 and Lion but otherwise is likely not a good idea.

-Disable the Disk Utility Debug Menu
+How to Disable the Disk Utility Debug Menu on Mac OS X

 To hide the debug menu again from Disk Utility, use the following defaults write command: